Goal-Oriented Semantic Communication for ISAC-Enabled Robotic Obstacle Avoidance: GOSC Framework

-where $\pi_{\omega}(A(t_i)|\mathcal{S}(t_i))$ denotes the E-DQN policy parameterized by $\omega$, specifying which action $A(t_i)\in\mathcal{A}(t_i)$ is taken when observing state $\mathcal{S}(t_i)$, the scalar $\gamma \in (0,1)$ is the discount factor.
-Following the classical DQN structure \cite{DQN_nature}, two deep neural networks with identical architectures are maintained in E-DQN.
-One is called `eval network' with parameters $\omega$, used for learning and decision-making; the other is called `target network', updated periodically to stabilize training.
+Following the classical DQN structure \cite{DQN_nature}, two DNNs with identical architectures are maintained in E-DQN.
+One is called `eval network' with parameters $\omega$, used for learning and decision-making; the other is called `target network' with parameters $\omega^-$, updated periodically to stabilize training.
 To obtain the optimal parameters, the E-DQN framework is trained in the following way: At each time slot $t_i$, the eval network observes the current state $\mathcal{S}(t_i)$ and selects an action $A(t_i)$ according to $\pi_\omega$.
 To balance exploration and exploitation, the action is chosen via an $\varepsilon$-greedy strategy

 where $\varepsilon \in [0,1]$ is a random variable, $\varepsilon_0 \in [0,1]$ is the exploration probability threshold. $Q(\mathcal{S}(t_i),A(t_i)|\omega)$ is the state-action value function \cite{DQN} and defined as